-The area was originally a coal mine, Burwood Colliery and the remains of 1860s mine and the railway line can be seen in the area.
-You can read all about the history of the area at the information board at Leichardt’s Lookout.
+At around the halfway point, we stopped at Leichhardt’s Lookout, to enjoy amazing uninterrupted views of Glenrock Lagoon out to the ocean and read up on the colonial history of the area.
+The area was originally a coal mine, Burwood Colliery and the remains of the 1860s mine and the railway line can be seen in the area.

-To get to the Yuelarbah walking track, it’s located at the eastern end of Glenrock State Conservation Area.
-To get there, exit the pacific Highway at Dudley Road or Kahibah Road, then turn into Burwood Road.
-Parking is available at Yuelarbah carpark on Burwood Road.
-I recommend packing water, snacks and mozzie spray.
+- Getting There: The Yuelarbah walking track is located at the Eastern end of Glenrock State Conservation Area.
+To get there, exit the Pacific Highway at Dudley Road or Kahibah Road, then turn into Burwood Road.